digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 The ``templateId`` field on generated template classes has been updated to use the package-name as the package qualifier for upgrade compatible packages.
-This will be used for command submission and queries, however note that the package qualifier given back in queries will contain the package-id, rather than package-name.
-Generated modules will now also give the package “reference”, which will be the package-name for upgrade compatible packages, otherwise it’ll be the package-id.
+This is used for command submission and queries.
+However, note that the package qualifier given back in queries contains the package-id, rather than the package-name.
+Generated modules now also give the package “reference”, which is the package-name for upgrade-compatible packages; for other packages it is the package-id.

 To perform package-id qualified commands/queries in an upgrade compatible package, a copy of the template object can be created using